adamsorbie/unix_course-2020-02-14/README.md

 Now we can introduce another useful feature most shells offer called *globbing*.
 Imagine you want to apply the same command to several files.
-Instead of explicitly writing all the file names (which would take a lot of time) you can instead use a *globbing pattern* to refer to all of them.
+Instead of explicitly writing all the file names (which could take a long time) you can instead use a *globbing pattern* to refer to all of them.
 There are different "wildcards" that can be used for these patterns.
 The most important one is the asterisk (`*`).
 It can replace none, one or more characters.
-Let explain this with a quick example:
+Let's explain this with a quick example:

 ```
 $ touch file1.txt file2.txt file3